Bolton Street Cemetery

 FACEBOOK: On Facebook (Friends of Bolton Street Cemetery – Facebook) follow us and find entertaining stories, great photographs, information about our activities and heaps more!

 WORKING BEES: Do you enjoy seeing the cemetery looking well cared for?
-Come along to our Sunday morning working bees to help us keep it tidy!
+Come along to our working bees to help us keep it tidy!
 We welcome anyone who can volunteer an hour or two to join the team.
 We pick up rubbish, do some careful weeding and clean headstones – it’s not heavy work but very satisfying!
-We aim to meet on the first Sunday of each month at 9.30amweather permitting – and so we take a break during the winter months.
-We meet at the green gardeners’ shed, just down the main path from the Seddon Memorial at the Kinross Street entrance.
-Next session: Sunday 6 October at 9.30am.
+If you’re interested and free on Sunday morning 1 March, please contact us.

 Get in touch at friendsbolton@gmail.com for more information about any of our activities.